sandhujasmine/CondaWorkshop/conda-forge/slides.md

 > - If I build my own binaries where should I host them?
 > - How should I build them to ensure they are compatible with other systems and the default channel?

-# more about the problem
+# More about the problem

 The `defaults` cannot keep up with the pace of the scientific community and many users/communities channels were created to fill in that gap.

 That led to duplication of effort, recipe fragmentation, unstable environments when mixing and matching packages from different channels, etc.

 # Let's take a step back: what is a conda channel?